OlaoluwajohnsonT/Portfolio/README.md

 ### [Marketing Mix Modeling for Digital Advertisingy](https://github.com/OlaoluwajohnsonT/Marketing-Mix-Modeling-for-Digital-Advertising-)
 <img align="left" width="40%" src="https://github.com/OlaoluwajohnsonT/2024-Projects/blob/main/boitumelo-o_tcYADlSt8-unsplash.jpg">

-This project evaluates multiple machine learning models to forecast sales and provide actionable insights for marketing budget allocation.
-Ridge Regression outperformed other approaches, offering the highest accuracy and stability.
-The analysis highlights the impact of Google, Facebook, and TikTok Ads as primary sales drivers, with seasonal effects also playing a significant role.
+This project evaluates multiple machine learning models to forecast sales and generate actionable insights for marketing budget allocation.
+Several approaches were compared, with Ridge Regression delivering the highest accuracy and model stability.
+The analysis identifies Google, Facebook, and TikTok Ads as the primary drivers of sales performance, while also highlighting the significant influence of seasonal patterns.
+The results support more informed, data-driven budget decisions, improved forecasting reliability, and strategic optimisation of digital advertising spend to maximise return on investment and overall marketing effectiveness.

 <br><be>